 How Will Congenital Heart Disease Affect My Pregnancy?

 Some potential issues during pregnancy can include heart rhythm problems, heart failure, blood clots, strokes, high blood pressure, and aortic aneurysms (dilation) and dissection (tear in the wall of the aorta).
-Cardiovascular disease is a cause of maternal complications during pregnancy and it is important that every woman knows her individual risks, both for herself and her unborn child.
+Cardiovascular disease is a significant cause of maternal complications during pregnancy in the United States, and it is important that every woman knows her individual risks, both for herself and her unborn child.

 The reality is that most women with ACHD (with a few exceptions) can have a healthy pregnancy, so long as heart health is optimized before pregnancy, and they are appropriately monitored during pregnancy, delivery, and the postpartum period.

 You can start the process of learning more about your heart defect and how it might impact pregnancy by scheduling a consultative visit with an ACHD specialist.
 The best time for this is when you are considering or planning a pregnancy—but if you are already pregnant, you should see a specialist in the first trimester.

 - A complete evaluation of your heart.
 This will help determine how well you might handle the pregnancy.
 This evaluation usually includes personal and family history, physical exam, EKG, and echocardiography, as well as a review of your cardiac medication list.
 Additional tests, such as a stress test, Holter monitor, or cardiac MRI may be recommended as well.

-The main take away here is that if you were born with congenital heart disease and you’re thinking about becoming pregnant, please make sure that you are followed by a cardiologist specializing in ACHD.
+The main takeaway here is that if you were born with congenital heart disease and you’re thinking about becoming pregnant, please make sure that you are followed by a cardiologist specializing in ACHD.